-Using Docker allows you to run elabftw without touching the configuration of your server or computer.
-By using this docker image you don’t have to worry about missing php extensions or misconfigurations of the server because all was done for you beforehand.
-It’s also easier to upgrade and keep your installation up to date.
+One of the main advantages of using the containerization technology is to allow you to run eLabFTW without modifying the configuration of your server.
+By using the official image you don’t have to worry about missing php extensions, wrong php version or misconfigurations of the server because everything was configured for you beforehand.
+It’s also much easier to upgrade and keep your installation up to date and secure.

 Using the provided Docker image adds security features automatically:

 header Content-Security-Policy to prevent XSS

 use Diffie-Hellman for key exchange with 2048 bits parameter

 use modern cipher suite and protocols for SSL.
 This will result in an A rating on SSLLabs, as you can see below.

 have a score of 115/100 on Mozilla’s Observatory:

 Test scan of an eLabFTW install at SecurityHeaders.io:

 Test scan of an eLabFTW install at Qualys SSL labs:

 Just for fun, try to use these two websites to scan the sites of other services you might use or consider using.
 You’ll see a lot of F marks… I’ll let you draw your own conclusions from that ;)